nishantcbse/chat_app_node/README.md

 npm install
 ```
 ## NodeJs
-make sure you have Node v7 and above installed on your machine
+make sure you have Node installed on your machine
 and db:migrate installed
 ```bash
 npm install -g db-migrate